vasilakisfil/Introspected-REST/README.md

 Composition of different specs is a vital part of our model and for that we will use a new concept, MicroTypes, small reusable modules that a final Media Type can be composed of.
-Hence, before moving on, we will give concise definitions over hypermedia and metadata and break it down to different kinds of classes.
+Hence, before moving on, we will give concise definitions over hypermedia and metadata and break it down to different kinds of classes, according to Introspected REST model.
-These terms can overlap in the REST model, however we feel that each one has its own place in Introspected REST that embraces composability.
+These terms can overlap in the REST, however we feel that each one has its own place in our model that embraces composability.

 ### 9.1.
 Data, metadata and hypermedia